Time-like Entanglement Entropy: a top-down approach: Time-like Entanglement Entropy for generic CFTs

 Notice that $Z(u_0)$ defined in eq.(\ref{Zdeu}) is always negative indicating that all these embeddings are stable.

 We compute the tEE and its approximate expression, using eqs.(\ref{liostrip}) and (\ref{StEEappeq}).
 We find,

 We have used eq.(\ref{e79}) to replace $u_0$ in terms of $T$.
 The expression of eq.(\ref{Steeu0}) is an exact and regularised expression, valid for $3\leq d$.
-We compare this expression with those in equations (4.36)-(4.37) in the paper \cite{Doi:2023zaf}, obtaining agreement.
+We compare this expression with those in equations (4.36)-(4.37) in the paper \cite{Doi:2023zaf}, obtaining agreement. {Note that depending on the space-time dimension $d$, one may have imaginary values for the tEE when written in terms of the time separation $T$.
+We believe this imaginary value should be considered physical.
+In special circumstances this imaginary value can be understood in field theoretic terms, see \cite{Guo:2024lrr, Guo:2025pru}.}

 In \cite{Doi:2023zaf} the Newton constant in $(d+1)$-dimensions is used, here this that appears in the quotient $\frac{1}{G_{d+1}}=\frac{\cal N}{G_{10}}$.
 As we explain below, the effective Newton constant in lower dimensions depends on the particular dual CFT and it is related to the central charge of such dual CFT.